GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Z-address intervals and order preserving indexes

 {\bf Notes.} (1) When calculating $Zitvl$, {\indextitle} must use $p_{min}$ and $p_{max}$ rather than vertices of the geometry because $Zitvl$ from the latter might not cover all Z-addresses touched by the geometry.
-For example, vertices of Q in Figure~\ref{fig:zorder} Case 1 indicate $Zitvl$ = [3, 11], which misses Z-address 2.
+For example, vertices of Q in Figure~\ref{fig:zorder} Case 1 indicate $Zitvl$ = $\itvl{3,11}$, which misses Z-address 2.
 (2) We choose Z-order curve due to its monotonic ordering property~\cite{LZL+07} which guarantees that $Zitvl$ from $p_{min}$ and $p_{max}$ covers the Z-address of any point that falls inside this geometry~\cite{WFX+19}.
 In Hilbert curve (or other space filling curves), the $Hmin$ and $Hmax$ of the desired $Hitvl$ are actually on the boundary of the MBR (details omitted due to page limit).
 To obtain such $Hitvl$, we have to calculate every H-address touched by the MBR.
 This will significantly slow down the queries and require to tune the cell size which cannot be too large or too small.

-\begin{theo} ~\cite{LZL+07}: Data points ordered by non-descending Z-addresses are monotonic in a way that a dominating point is placed before its dominated points. \end{theo}

-where dominance is defined as: given two points $p$ and $p'$, if $p$ is no larger than $p'$ in any dimension, then we say $p$ dominates $p'$.

-{\bf Spatial relationship between intervals.} Because {\indextitle} is built on Z-address intervals, when we examine the spatial relationship between Q and GM, we also need to understand how this relationship is reflected on the relationship between Z-address intervals of Q and GM, denoted as $Zitvl_Q$ and $Zitvl_{GM}$, respectively.
+{\bf Spatial relationship between intervals.} Since {\indextitle} is built on Z-address intervals, when we examine the spatial relationship between Q and GM, we also need to understand how this relationship translates to Z-address intervals of $Q$ and $GM$, denoted as $Zitvl_Q$ and $Zitvl_{GM}$, respectively.
+We show two important lemmas below which allow us to prune the search space for $Contains$ and $Intersects$ relationship using range scans.
+The proofs are given in Appendix~\ref{sec:proofs} in the interest of space.

 \begin{lem} {\bf Z-address interval \underline{Contains}.} If Q $contains$ GM, then $Zitvl_Q~contains~Zitvl_{GM}$ \end{lem}